Whoaa512/starred/README.md

 - [Nutlope/logocreator](https://github.com/Nutlope/logocreator) - A free + OSS logo generator powered by Flux on Together AI
 - [CapSoftware/Cap](https://github.com/CapSoftware/Cap) - Open source Loom alternative.
 Beautiful, shareable screen recordings.
 - [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
 Design directly in your live React app and publish your changes to code.
-- [Cloud-Code-AI/BrowserAI](https://github.com/Cloud-Code-AI/BrowserAI) - Run local LLMs inside your browser
+- [Cloud-Code-AI/BrowserAI](https://github.com/Cloud-Code-AI/BrowserAI) - Run local LLMs like llama, deepseek-distill, kokoro and more inside your browser
 - [zcaceres/fetch-mcp](https://github.com/zcaceres/fetch-mcp) - A flexible HTTP fetching Model Context Protocol server.
 - [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.
 - [egoist/sitefetch](https://github.com/egoist/sitefetch) - Fetch an entire site and save it as a text file (to be used with AI models).